retaildevcrews/helium/docs/Java-SpringBoot-Developer.md

 ### Partition Key usage in Spring

-### JAVA-SPRINGBOOT-SDK-GAP: spring-boot cosmosdb sdk does not support single document read with partition key​ as it internally calls QueryDocument and not a ReadDocument hence it is not a 1 RU
+### JAVA-SPRINGBOOT-SDK-GAP: spring-boot cosmosdb sdk does not support single document read with partition key​ as it internally calls QueryDocument and not a ReadDocument hence it is not a 1 RU operation

 To query by partition id annotate field partition column with @partitionkey in the [document entity](https://github.com/jyotsnaravikumar/helium-java/blob/CSE-feedbacks/src/main/java/com/microsoft/azure/helium/app/movie/Movie.java)